 When To Replace Contact Lenses

 When it comes to soft contact lenses, there is a variety of options depending on the person’s lifestyle and vision correction needs.
 Soft contact lenses require regular maintenance so choosing which soft contact type that is best for you is very important.
 One day or daily wear lenses can be worn all day but must be removed for cleaning each night.
-For some people, this can be a task that feels like more of an inconvenience and those people prefer extended wear contacts.
-These contacts can be worn overnight and for extended periods depending on the brand.
+For some people, this can be a task that feels like more of an inconvenience and those people prefer extended wear contacts over daily wear.
+These soft lenses contacts can be worn overnight and for extended periods depending on the brand.
 Some extended wear lenses can be worn for two weeks and up to 30 days so be sure to follow your eye doctors’ replacement schedule instructions.

 Prescription Options for Contact Lenses